 At Spectrum Health, we're working on many fronts to achieve a single goal: making health care better.
 "Better," as we see it, means improving value—finding new ways to ensure and deliver health care that is efficient, accessible, appropriate and of the highest quality.
 At Spectrum Health, we provide value using multiple evolving strategies, all designed to provide the right care, at the right time, in the right place.

-We are one of eight Michigan health care organizations that have joined forces to create greater value for our patients and communities by forming Value Health Partners.
-The coalition is focused on improving value through:
+We are one of eight Michigan health care organizations that have joined forces to create greater value for our patients and communities.
+We focused on improving value through:

 - Clinical quality and best practices

 - Community health improvement programs that address health disparities for at-risk populations